educelab/smgl/README.md

 ```

 ## Related Projects
 This library is not meant for everyone.
-It's primary purpose is to build
+Its primary purpose is for building
 workflows that are instrumented with metadata, but there are many other use
 cases for dataflow libraries.
 If smeagol doesn't fit your needs, perhaps on of
 these libraries will: